Calmcat1/GroupRandomizerApp/README.md

 To run the app, download this whole folder to your computer and open the folder with vs Code

+*(in update 3 just download this whole folder and click on userInterface.exe to run the app)*

 To tweak the group size, go to the nameAllocator function, the if counter <= x (here is where group sizes are modified)

 Paste names to the demo text document and click on run.